 You’ll be able to exchange knowledge with European colleagues, learn from experts in the cultural field and promote your own knowledge.

-Thanks to these easy contacts and the collaborative platform, you can easily share your artistic projects and keep up to date with the latest productions and projects
+Thanks to these easy contacts and the collaborative platform REMAp, you can easily share your artistic projects and keep up to date with the latest productions and projects.

 Thanks to REMA’s advocacy work and its partnership with other major European networks, you will be represented at European level and will have easy access to information on partnerships and grants thanks to the news dedicated to our members on the website.